tduretz/MDOODZ7.0/VISUAL_TESTS/readme.md

 sudo apt install libeigen3-dev
 ```

-To run the visualisation you will need to build the CMAKE project with the
+To run the visualisation you will need to build the CMake project with the
 VIS=ON and run the executable `./visualtests-out/visualtests` or simply use the makefile command:

 ```bash